taniwha3/encyclopedia-authentica/http-basic-authentication/README.md

 [Golang Example](http-basic-authentication/main.go)

+> [!WARNING]
-> WARNING: HTTP Basic Auth is considered to be insecure.
+> HTTP Basic Auth is considered to be insecure.
 If you **must** use it, ensure you are using a TLS connection since it sends the password over the wire.

 HTTP Basic Authentication transmits credentials by including a Base64 encoded string of "username:password" in the Authorization header of each HTTP request.